Gris87/FPS_Counter/Readme.txt

 Description:

-Just add prefab on your scene to use FPS Counter.
+Just add prefab on your scene to use FPS counter.
 You can globally enable/disable FPS calculation by a command:

 * FPSCounter.isOn=true;